metablaster/ASM-Formatter/README.md

 Open VS solution, select `Release` configuration and compile this project, then copy `asmformat.exe` from `Build` directory somewhere where it will be accessible, ex. `PATH`.

+Alternatively you can download already built executables from `Releases` section.

 Default encoding, if not specified is `utf8`\
-Default tabwidth, if not specified is 4\
+Default tab width, if not specified is 4\
 By default tabs are used if `--spaces` is not specified

 For help and program command line syntax run `asmformat.exe --help`

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\
 specifying incorrect encoding may turn your sources into a pile garbage symbols.\
-Also tabwidth option must be correct, which depends on your editor configuration, specifiying incorrect tabwidth will produce unexpected results.
+Also tab width option must be correct, which depends on your editor configuration, specifying incorrect tab width will produce unexpected results.

 Depending on your editor you should configure it so that `asmformat` is executed on demand for currently opened file.